-Abdominal binders may be helpful for you - please discuss this with your Parkinson's Nurse Specialist, Physiotherapist, Occupational Therapist or one of the MSA Nurse Specialists.
+Abdominal binders may be helpful for you.
+They are easier to use than the stockings and more beneficial, particularly over mealtimes.
+They must not be used at night or when lying down - please discuss this with your Parkinson's Nurse Specialist, Physiotherapist, Occupational Therapist or one of the MSA Nurse Specialists.